-“Dual Family” or “Multi Family” Overseas Student Health Cover provided by Allianz Global Assistance must be arranged if you intend to travel to Australia with your family members as dependents on your student visa.
+“Dual Family” or “Multi Family” Overseas Student Health Cover provided by Allianz Partners must be arranged if you intend to travel to Australia with your family members as dependents on your student visa.

 Students who do not arrive in Australia on a student visa will not be covered by OSHC until they have obtained a student visa.

 Obtaining Your Overseas Student Health Cover